-- (a) Notes: (continued) - (ii) Fee income in respect of administration work handling. - (iii) Profit sharing represented commissions received from securities dealing services calculated based on an agreed 50:50 basis.
-Effective from 1 April 2014, there was a new service agreement entered with a fellow subsidiary to substitute the profit sharing on 50:50 basis to at 0.045% flat commission expense on the gross amount of each securities trading transaction.
-The fellow subsidiary has become a related company of the Bank during the year. - (iv) System installation and maintenance fees in respect of administration work handling. - (v) Balance mainly represented deposits for securities trading placed with a fellow subsidiary/related company. - (vi) Balance represented a loan to a related company, which was unsecured and bore interest at 5.25% per annum. - (b) Compensation of key management personnel of the Bank
+- (a) Notes: - (i) Commission income was charged based on the actual costs incurred for the provision of securities dealing services by the Bank. - (ii) Fee income in respect of administration work handling. - (iii) Fee expense was charged at 0.045% on the gross amount of each securities trading transaction. - (iv) System installation and maintenance fees in respect of administration work handling. - (v) Balance mainly represented deposits for securities trading placed with a related company. - (vi) Balance represented a loan to a related company, which is unsecured and bears interest at 3-month Hong Kong Interbank Offered Rate plus 4.7% per annum (2015: 5.25% per annum). - (vii) Balance represented rental expense paid for the lease of office properties.

+(b) Compensation of key management personnel of the Bank